-While there are many different styles and approaches to a resume, I have found that the most important key to success lies with proving our value, stating our accomplishments, and differentiating ourselves in our marketplace.
+While there are many different styles and approaches to creating a résumé , I have found that the most important key to success lies with proving our value, stating our accomplishments, and differentiating ourselves in our marketplace.
 We must show our reader how we can bring value to them.
 We must avoid the terrible pitfall of describing our job instead of demonstrating how we excel at doing our job!
-We must in other words fill our resume with accomplishment-rich content.
+We must in other words fill our résumé with accomplishment-rich content.

 If we do this we will have a successful résumé that will bring us to our destination, capture our readers attention and respect, and invite the interviews we earnestly seek.